johnathan-greenaway/airgap-sns/README.md

 - `ggwave` and `sounddevice` are optional dependencies for audio transmission features.
 - `zrok` is an optional dependency for creating secure tunnels for remote connections.
 - `httpx` is required for Ollama integration (local LLMs).
+- `imaplib2` is required for email notification features.

 ## Project Structure